pablodecm/phd_thesis/src/102_chapter_2.md

 purposes, statistical independence between events can be assumed with some caveats (e.g. out-of-time pile-up or detector malfunctioning).
-Therefore, data analyses are reduced to the task of comparison between the observations and the expected predicted frequencies for different types of events.
+Therefore, data analyses are reduced to the task of comparison between the observations and the expected predicted frequencies of events with different characteristics.

 The dimensionality of an event evidently depends on its data representation, simpler representations being lower-dimensional and easing the comparison with theoretical predictions, at the cost of possibly losing some useful information.
-A principled way to obtain lower dimensional representations of an event is to attempt given its raw detector readouts is to attempt to list the primary particles that were produced in the main proton-proton interaction of the collision and their properties, done through a process generally referred as *reconstruction*.
+A principled way to obtain lower dimensional representations of an event given its raw detector readouts is to attempt to infer all the primary particles that were produced in the main proton-proton interaction of the collision and as well as estimate their main properties, done through a process generally referred as *reconstruction*.
 Nevertheless, for carrying out successfully the aforesaid task it is convenient to being able to have a detailed model of the detector readout output that is